RespiraWorks/PAPR/README.md

 Removing the solder bridge sets the PD mode to 9V.

-The diode and cap are necessary protect the battery from receiving damaging voltage kickback from the motor driver.
+The diode and cap are necessary to protect the battery from receiving damaging voltage kickback from the motor driver.

 |                            |                             |
 |:--------------------------:|:---------------------------:|